ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) In the Constraints menu
+A) In the Modify menu

 B) In the Create menu

-C) In the Modify menu
+C) In the Sketch menu

-D) In the Sketch menu
+D) In the Constraints menu

 ---

-In the Create menu
+B) In the Create menu

 ///